mikkosyrja/kuxaku/README.md

 Communication delay table (delay.png) shows one-way communication delay in minutes between following locations: Mercury, Venus, Earth, Mars, Tycho, Ceres, Pallas, Vesta, Hygiea, Jupiter and Saturn.
 Delay between planet's moons is usually less than 10 seconds.
 Delay between Earth and Moon is about 1.3 seconds.

 Travel time tables (travel\*.png) show travel times in hours between same locations using 0.5g and 1.0g accelerations.
-First one is tolerable for belters and the second one suitable for earthers.
+The first one is tolerable for belters and the second one suitable for earthers.
 Simple brachistochrone equation t=2*sqrt(d/a) is used for calculation.
 It assumes full acceleration to a halfway point, flip and deceleration to the destination.

 Optional command line parameters juiceg and juicet can be used for faster acceleration and deceleration at both ends of the journey.
-For example, values juiceg 5 and juicet 4 start the journey with 5g acceleration for 4 hours.
-After that cruise acceleration of 0.5 or 1.0 is used normally.
-At the end of the journey, final deceleration is again done with 5g for 4 hours.
+For example, values juiceg 5 and juicet 4 start the journey with 5.0g acceleration for 4 hours.
+After that cruise acceleration of 0.5g or 1.0g is used normally.
+At the end of the journey, final deceleration is again done with 5.0g for 4 hours.

+Technically it would be possible to have several boost perioids during a long journey, but that is not implemented yet.

 ## Ephemerides data